kdomasze/Lyricys/README.md

 ### Instructions for Building

-Pull the project and open the project in ANdroid Studio.
+Pull the project and open the project in Android Studio.
 It should be ready for compilation out of the box.

 ## Authors